jakepenzak/blog-posts/README.md

 ## Environment

 These articles were developed using [Marimo](https://marimo.io/).
-We also provide jupyter notebooks for those who prefer that, available in the `jupyter` directory, but Marimo is recommended.
+We also provide jupyter notebooks for those who prefer that, available in the `jupyter` directory, but Marimo is recommended as jupyter notebooks may contain bugs, since we convert them from Marimo.

 1. Clone repo to local machine
 1. Install [uv](https://docs.astral.sh/uv/)